Sitapur

-Sitapur is a city and a municipal board in Sitapur district in the state of Uttar Pradesh, India.
+Sitapur is a city and a municipal board in Sitapur district in the Indian state of Uttar Pradesh.
 It is located 90 kilometres north of state capital, Lucknow.
-The traditional origin for the name is said to be by the King Vikramāditya from Lord Ram's wife Sita.
+The traditional origin for the name is said to be by the King Vikramāditya from Rama's wife Sita.

 Administration

 The district is divided into 7 Tehsils: Sitapur, Biswan, Mishrikh, Maholi, Laharpur, Mahmoodabad and Sidhauli.
 There are 19 blocks, 4 parliamentary constituencies (Sitapur, Mishrikh (SC), Mohanlalganj, Dhaurhara), 9 assembly constituencies (Sevata, Biswan, Mahmoodabad, Sidhauli (SC), Laharpur, Sitapur, Hargaon (SC), Mishrikh and Maholi), 19 Blocks and 26 Police Stations.
 Total population of the district is 44.84 lakh and the area is 5,743 km^{2}.
 There are 2,348 census villages and 1,601 Gram Panchayats in the district.
 The Vehicle UP-34 is Registered in Sitapur RTO Transport office.

 Demographics

 Sitapur municipality has a population of 177,234.
 Sitapur has a sex ratio of 912 females per 1000 males and a literacy rate of 80.57%.
 19,794 (11.17%) were under 6 years of age.
 Scheduled Castes and Scheduled Tribes made up 11.36% and 0.13% of the population respectively.

 Hindi is the major language, spoken by 88.03% of the population.
 Urdu is spoken by 11.67% of the population.